 Below are the topics that will be assessed and relevant resources.
 The textbook, AQA Activate 2, can be accessed electronically through Kerboodle.
 Login details were sent out earlier in the year.
-If your child has forgotten their login details, they can come to see Ms Cunningham who will help them.
+If your child has forgotten their login details, they can come to see their Science teacher who will help them.